 The core reason to conduct audits and assess vendor risks is to understand where the gaps in your organization are.
 The faster you and your team can get a grasp on where the holes are in your program, the faster you and work to remediate.
 The more superior cybersecurity dashboards illustrate that information as expeditiously as possible.

 While you can see the breakdown of cybersecurity risk on an executive dashboard - that is a rollup of all assessments and serves a different function.
 An assessment-level cybersecurity dashboard must also reflect risk information as it relates to that assessment and that framework.
-A cybersecurity risk dashboard that adds a risk breakdown by control family gives a deeper level of insight - when coupled with the gap analysis and gold-standard benchmarking, it empowers leaders to make data informed decisions faster.
+A cybersecurity risk dashboard that adds a risk breakdown by control family gives a deeper level of insight - when coupled with the gap analysis and gold-standard benchmarking, it empowers leaders to make data-informed decisions faster supported by risk data.
 Again, the value of an integrated risk management platform in this case in unparalleled given that IRM dashboards are not broken into the modules that limit legacy GRC platforms.

 Tools are here to make your life easier

 There is a flawed argument in the risk and compliance space today that a complex program needs a complex solution.
-To those that argue for a complex legacy GRC solution, we’d ask: what are you paying for then?
+To those that argue for a complex legacy GRC solution, we’d ask: what are you paying for, then?
 In a time when automation is running rampant, to expect a tool to not make things simpler and easier is ludicrous.
-If anything, a complex cybersecurity program needs a powerful solution that is capable of uniting and integrating the pieces into a greater whole.
+If anything, a complex cybersecurity program needs technologies that improve decision making by uniting and integrating the pieces into a greater whole.
 An integrated risk management solution can serve two functions: a true IRM solution is powerful enough to act as a standalone product.
 Especially for organizations with a newly matured cybersecurity program, jumping from spreadsheets to an IRM platform helps build the cybersecurity program of the future.
-For enterprise level organization that do employ a legacy GRC platform, the use of an IRM platform changes but the value is no less present: the powerful aggregation capabilities of an integrated risk management solution coupled with its visualization gives a higher level of access for executives without requiring their access multiple modules and go hunting for the information.
+For enterprise level organization that do employ a legacy GRC platform, the use of an IRM platform changes but the value is no less present: the powerful aggregation capabilities of an integrated risk management solution coupled with its visualization gives a higher level of access for executives without requiring their access to multiple modules and go hunting for the information.
 In both cases, the propagation of a risk-aware culture and enabling technologies that improve performance through an integrated approach to cybersecurity result in an organization prepared to grow in a secure way.

 For a cybersecurity program to thrive and for the assessment processes to be effective, the tools you use must turn the data collected into actionable insights.
 The faster the information is conveyed, the faster you can remediate and stay secure.